 While probiotics can be taken in supplement form, certain strains and strain combinations of probiotics help relieve certain symptoms better than others.
-We are just scratching the surface of the science here.
+We are just scratching the surface of the science here, so we don’t recommend supplementing with a generic probiotic supplement without understanding your specific needs.
 Ask us for a specific probiotic supplement recommendation during your initial consult if you are curious.

 You can enhance the effectiveness of your probiotics by eating foods high in prebiotics, such as raw onion, garlic, asparagus, Dandelion greens, artichokes, and legumes.

 Resistant starch also helps feed the good bacteria in our digestive tract and improve insulin resistance.
 Cook, cool, then reheat potatoes, sweet potatoes, yams, and rice for a good source of resistant starch.
 Green bananas and plantains are also good sources.